LoloForThePOP/meta-project/README.md

 * Install **Composer** (Composer is an application-level package manager for the PHP programming language) (https://getcomposer.org/download/)

-#### 0-b- Test your configuration: to do so, type the following commands in a Terminal:
+#### 0-b- Test your configuration: to do so, type the following commands in a terminal:

-* type the command git in a terminal, and make sure there is no error message
+* type the command **git** in a terminal, and make sure there is no error message

-* type the command php -v, and make sure you have et least version 7.1
+* type the command **php -v**, and make sure you have et least version 7.1

-* type the command composer -V , and make sure there is no error message
+* type the command **composer -V** , and make sure there is no error message

 #### Remark: each time you develop, make sure MySQL is launched (to do so, you simply have to run wampserver)